The glial cell-specific proteome

 Oligodendrocytes

-As shown in Table 1, 1630 genes are elevated in oligodendrocytes compared to other cell types.
-Oligodendrocytes are involved in myelination, such as the compact myelin proteins myelin basic protein (MBP), which contributes to stabilization and formation of the myelin throughout the CNS and the peripheral nervous system (PNS).
+Oligodendrocytes are the glial cells of the CNS that wrap axons with myelin to accelerate action potential conduction.
+They also provide trophic and metabolic support to neurons.
+As shown in Table 2, 1241 genes show elevated expression in oligodendrocytes compared to other cell types.
+The myelinsation involves proteins such as the compact myelin proteins myelin basic protein (MBP), which contributes to stabilization and formation of the myelin throughout the CNS and the peripheral nervous system (PNS).

 MBP - cerebral cortex

-As shown in Table 1, 806 genes are elevated in microglial cells compared to other cell types.
-Microglial cells are a specialized type of macrophage only found in the central nervous system.
+Resident immune cells of the CNS that act as macrophages, clearing debris and pruning synapses.
+They constantly survey the brain environment and orchestrate neuroinflammatory responses.
+As shown in Table 1, 1013 genes are elevated in microglial cells compared to other cell types.
 Genes enriched in microglial cells are for example purinergic receptor P2RY12 required for platelet aggregation and blood coagulation.
 Another example of a protein expressed in microglia is the integrin subunit alpha M (ITGAM), which can be found in the immune system.

 P2RY12 - cerebral cortex